 Most people familiar with cannabis are also familiar with THC (tetrahydrocannabinol).
-THC is the star of the show in the minds of Michigan dispensary customers, but there are hundreds of cannabinoids, five, in particular, that we think you should know.
+THC is the star of the show in the minds of Michigan provisioning center customers, but there are hundreds of cannabinoids, five, in particular, that we think you should know.
 More on that later.

 We need to cover a few basics before moving on.

 Federal prohibition makes in-depth research challenging, but scientists have learned a few things about how our bodies interact with cannabis.

 After decades of research, we know that chemical compounds in cannabis (cannabinoids) are designed to interact with our bodies via the ECS or Endocannabinoid System.